 While this sounds like a lot, it's a surprisingly compact carry and doesn't feel very heavy even without the waist strap or chest strap for extra support.
 Every time I swing the bag around to access one of the side panels I'm still surprised just how easy it is and how great the bag feels.

 There are a few small points that I'd love to see improved in the next version of this bag (i.e. a SLIGHTLY deeper laptop area, more easily accessible waist straps, a way to tighten or close the opening at the top before closing the flap) but overall they really knocked it out of the park with this bag.
 It may not be for people who need to carry a larger amount of gear or who go on long all day hikes, or even anyone who wants access to all their gear at once (you have to switch from side to side to top).
 But, with a name like the "Everyday Backpack," I don't imagine anyone is expecting that.

 If you think this bag is for you, it probably is.
 I couldn't recommend it higher and I hope you found this article useful.
 If you have any questions please feel free to leave them below or check out my youtube video on this bag for another look at its design.

 Check out the Everyday Backpack and others from Peak Design below!
-The links on this page are affiliate links so they won't cost you any extra but if you decide to make a purchase through one of these links it will help me improve and keep this blog and YouTube channel going.
-Thanks for your support!
+They're affiliate links so if you decide to make a purchase through one of these links I will receive a percentage of the sale, but it won’t cost you anything extra.

 Peak Design Everyday Backpack 20L: http://amzn.to/2kAGBED